jasongrimes/fretboardfoundation/_chapters/020-chords/110-color-chords.md

 Suspended chords are neither major nor minor, so they fit into both families.

-Color chords can be used in progression to replace any chord from the same family (ex.
+Color chords can be used in a progression to replace any chord from the same family (ex.
 C major could be replaced by C6 or Cadd9, C7 could be replaced by C13 or C7#9, etc.).

 ### Understanding chord names